maximilianvoss/romfetcher/README.md

 `Y`: Backspace for the keyboard
 `Start` + `Select`: Quit Rom Fetcher from any position

-## Installing the latest version of Retrostone 2
+## Installing the latest version on Retrostone 2
 ```bash
 dpkg -i romfetcher-1.2.0-armhf.deb
 ```